💬 Taweez Guidance

 • Replacement Thinking: Using taweez instead of prayers

-• Secret Knowledge: Believing in hidden mystical powers
+• Secret Knowledge: Belief in hidden mystical powers

 Practical Mistakes